-It has been 27 years since they defeated Pennywise (Bill Skarsgard), and The Loser’s Club have since gone their separate ways.
-They have grown up and moved on from Derry, Maine.
-Yet, strangely, as they have left the town, their memory of it has become more and more hazy.
-Their memories of their respective childhoods are hazy, their memories of their friendship with the other members of The Loser's Club is hazier, and their memories of the monstrous clown and how he tormented them has all but vanished.
+It has been 27 years since they defeated Pennywise (Bill Skarsgard), and the Loser’s Club have since gone their separate ways.
+They have grown up and most of them have moved on from Derry, Maine.
+Yet, strangely, as they have left the town, their memory of their time in Derry has become more and more hazy.
+Their memories of their respective childhoods are hazy, their memories of their friendship with the other members of the Loser's Club is even hazier, and their memories of the monstrous clown has all but vanished.
 As children, they made an oath that, should Pennywise return someday, they will all come back to Derry to stop him.
 Unfortunately, they do not recall making that promise.

-One member of their group, Mike (Isaiah Mustafa), stayed in Derry and has spent the better part of his adult life studying Pennywise in the hopes of finding a way to stop it for good, should it return.
+One member of their group, Mike (Isaiah Mustafa), stayed in Derry, and he has spent the better part of his adult life studying Pennywise in the hopes of finding a way to stop it for good.
 When Mike hears the news of a dismembered corpse in town, he knows it could only mean one thing.
-He cannot stop Pennywise alone, so calls the other members of the club, asking them to fulfill their promise and return to help defeat the clown once and for all.
-They do not remember making the promise, but they all experience an overwhelming sense of fear that they cannot otherwise explain.
-Thus, Bill (James McAvoy), Beverly (Jessica Chastain), Richie (Bill Hader), Ben (Jay Ryan), and Eddie (James Ransone) return to Derry in an attempt to stop the clown for good.
+However, he knows he cannot stop Pennywise alone, so calls the other members of the Loser’s Club, asking them to fulfill the promise they made when they were children.
+They do not remember making said promise, but when they are told Pennywise has returned, they all experience an overwhelming sense of fear that they cannot otherwise explain.
+Thus, Bill (James McAvoy), Beverly (Jessica Chastain), Richie (Bill Hader), Ben (Jay Ryan), and Eddie (James Ransone) return to Derry in an attempt to stop the killer clown for good.

 The Pros & Cons